mariobgallardo/house_rocket_project/README.md

 | sqft_lot15    | The square footage of the land lots of the nearest 15 neighbors                  |

 ### 1.4.
 Business Assumptions:
-Considering the business understanding during the exploratory data analysis, some assumptions were considered in order to create a few insights.
+Considering the business understanding during the exploratory data analysis, some assumptions were made in order to create a few insights.
 The assumptions are listed bellow:

 * Values (11 and 33) on column bathrooms were considered outliers, adjusting their values based on properties with similar square foot living.
 * Values above 950.000 on column sqft_lot were considered outliers, adjusting their values based on properties with similar price